gongahkia/mago/README.md

     at processAITurn (useGameLoop.ts:35:22)
 ```

-4. Add a credits and about page
+4. Add a credits and about page onto the frontend web display directly
-5. Add explanation and controls
+5. Add explanation and controls onto the frontend web display directly
-6. See if I can make it similar to https://github.com/munificent/hauberk
+6. See if I can make `Mago` similar to https://github.com/munificent/hauberk or https://store.steampowered.com/app/975370/Dwarf_Fortress/ in terms of user freedoms
-7. Consider starting again 1 more time, if the project really doesn't work either deprecate or work on a client-server model instead although ideally it doesn't use webllm and just uses xenova's huggingface models
+7. If can't, consider starting again 1 more time where i don't use webllm and i program the xenova huggingface model loading and response generation from SCRATCH to get that working first!
+Then implement the frontend layer and player decision and game loop around that.
+If this works then also try and deploy it.
+8. If that doesn't work, then archive that code AND migrate to a client-server model instead where AI decisions are sent to a LOCAL huggingface model as a Python server, and the Frontend just handles player input and rendering.

 [![](https://img.shields.io/badge/mago_1.0.0-passing-green)](https://github.com/gongahkia/mago/releases/tag/1.0.0)